aybehrouz/argennon/md/avm.md

 #### Local Frame

 A local frame is used to store methods parameters and local variables.
-A new frame is created each time a method is invoked.
-A frame is destroyed when its method invocation completes, whether the completion is normal or abrupt.
+A new frame is created each time a method is invoked, and it is destroyed when its method invocation completes, whether the completion is normal or abrupt.

 #### Operand Stack